SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-0-0-handled-grid-configuration-issues-in-asset-screen-page.md

 ticket: CTM-620
 version: 1019.0.0
 ---
-Handeled an issue wherein assets screen goes blank for one user if data deleted by another user due to grid configuration.
+Fixed an issue where the assets screen goes blank for one user if data is deleted by another user due to grid configuration.